cgwire/kitsu/docs/nft/README.md

 Enter the first sequence, for instance, sq01, then **add**.

-Now you can see your sequence created.
-To add NFT Collections to this sequence, you need to select it, and create your NFT Collections.
+Now, you can see your sequence has been created.
+To add NFT Collections to this sequence, you need to select it and create your NFT Collections.

-For example type sh0010 on the NFT Collections column, then again **add**.
+For example, type sh0010 on the NFT Collections column, then again **add**.
 You can also define padding for your NFT Collections.

 ::: tip
-If you want to name your NFT Collections 10 on 10 as SH0010, SH0020, SH0030 etc, set the **NFT Collection Padding** as 10
+If you want to name your NFT Collections 10 on ten as SH0010, SH0020, SH0030, etc, set the **NFT Collection Padding** as 10
 :::

 ![Manage NFT Collections](../img/getting-started/manage_shot.png)

-You can now see that new NFT Collections are listed, linked by their sequence.
+You can now see that new NFT Collections are listed and linked by their sequence.
 You have created the first NFT Collection of the first sequence.

 Now, let's add more NFT Collections than just one!
 As you can see, the box already contains your name